Honors Capstone Project

 The short line railroad industry materially contributes to the economy of the northeastern United States.
 Preservation of active freight moving companies is important to industry, and ultimately the public.
 Growth of short line railroads creates increased competition with trucking companies and provides shippers, even ones not located along a railroad, with alternatives to moving freight.
 Increased freight transportation efficiencies are important for industry, especially if competitors move to right-to-work states, or overseas, where labor costs are generally lower.
 The short line railroad industry is substantial and worth studying in an effort to sustain and grow the success.
 This research provides a clear purpose for local, state, and government funding, private investment, and public support for the continued short line railroad activity in the American northeast.

 Hotaling, William Jay, "Short Line Railroading in the Northeastern United States: Its Relevance and Future in Connecting Industry to the North American Rail Network" (2012).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 163.

 Creative Commons License